 Winx has been competing in weight-for-age races, prior performances are not factored in when allocating weights, they simply adhere to rules around what age/sex the horse is as to what weight they get i.e.

-So what weight would Winx be given if racing in the Cup, given she has won 17 in a row, and is currently rated as the second-best horse in the world?
+So what weight would Winx be given if racing in the Cup, given she has won 29 in a row, and is currently rated as the best horse in the world?

 Winx has never ran further than a mile-and-a-half, that was back in her 3yo season in the AJC Oaks.
-She has now had 5 starts this campaign and nobody can argue that she looked under pressure around the turn on Saturday.
-Has she had enough this time in or was it just her hitting a flat spot on the turn at the Valley, something many good horses can do on the tricky surface?
-Since she started her winning sequence back in May ’15 in the Sunshine Coast Guineas, this is her 6th preparation and she has not had more than four runs in any one of those campaigns.
-She has been strong through the line at her four previous starts this Spring and in my opinion, she was actually going better than Humidor on the line Saturday, after he loomed in the straight she dug deep and found that desire to win.
+Since she started her winning sequence back in May ’15 in the Sunshine Coast Guineas, this is her 7th preparation and she has not had more than five runs in any one of those campaigns.

 For the record, do I think she could: